 Deputy City Manager Debra R. Collins

-Debra R. Collins is the Deputy City Manager responsible for the oversight of the Department of Community and Human Services, Recreation, Parks and Cultural Activities, Liaison to the Alexandria Libraries, and Health Department.
+Debra R. Collins is the Deputy City Manager responsible for the oversight of Public Safety Agencies and the Department of Community and Human Services.
+She is the City Liaison to the Health Department, Commonwealth's Attorney, Court Service Unit, and the Sheriff's Office.
 She is also responsible for all City grant funding to nonprofits and functions as the City's lead staff to the Alexandria City Public Schools.
-Collins previously was the Director of Human Services for the City of Alexandria the Assistant City Manager for Community and Human Services.
+Collins previously was the Director of Human Services for the City of Alexandria.

 Laura B. Triggs, CPA, PCC, is a Deputy City Manager of the City of Alexandria.
 She is currently responsible for overseeing the Finance Department, the Department of General Services, Legislative Office, Information and Technology Services, and the Office of Management and Budget.
 Triggs also serves as the City Liaison to the Registrar of Voters and the Courts.